 04 of 07

 For most of us, it's going to get wet and muddy before it's hot and dry.
 An umbrella is a necessity at all times.
 Find a compact model to toss in your handbag or on the backseat of your car.
 Also, swap out your thick and warm winter boots for your wellies.
-On dry days you can start wearing your ballet flats again.Continue to 5 of 7 below.
+On dry days you can start wearing your ballet flats or Sperries again.Continue to 5 of 7 below.

 05 of 07